extremepayne/cs2450-G1/docs/SRS Document.md

 Deleting a task should be persistent (users should never see “ghost tasks”)

 Minimal task creation should take three clicks/taps or less

+Application should have versions for Windows, Linux, and Mac

 ## UI Requirements